wogsland/php-server/README.md

 1. Nothing that takes more than 1 line is supported.
 You'll need to minimize your class files before using them.
 2. ```die();```  and ```exit;``` will also shut down your server.
+3. Nothing other than php files are supported.
 3. Others???

 ##Contributing